psteadman/psteadman.github.io/_drafts/ideas.md

 description:
 comments:
 ---
+## 2015 ideas

+* There is no discovery in policy, whereas there is in science?
+* Market forces dictate pay for a profession/job and this is not driven by contribution to society or even related to it but rather by demand/interest in the job/thing by society
+* Is it better to dabble in selected but different areas (of med) OR focus on a very specific area or thing

 ## New 2014 organization of ideas

 * Write about the summer research projects I did as an undergraduate
 * Write about PRAISE volunteering
 * Write about PRAISE research projects and publications - "conducting research on the side"